karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Moved findConfigPathSync and resolveStanPathSync resolution inside resolveContext with dynamic import and named‑or‑default fallback to eliminate the remaining “findConfigPathSync not found” race.

 - Snap CLI — resolve tagDefault via named‑or‑default
   - Resolved tagDefault from cli-utils defensively to fix “tagDefault is not a function” under SSR/mocks in snap.stash.success.test.

+- Snap context — support nested default shapes in tests
+  - Updated resolver to detect resolveEffectiveEngineConfig under default.resolveEffectiveEngineConfig and default.default.resolveEffectiveEngineConfig, preventing fallback to config stanPath in the default-only resolver test.